4642 N. Sheridan Road,

 2 people favorited this theater

-The Pantheon opened its doors September 11, 1918 with Bessie Barriscale in “The White Lie”.
+The Pantheon Theatre opened its doors September 11, 1918 with Bessie Barriscale in “The White Lie”.
 Located in the Uptown neighborhood on N. Sheridan Road at W. Eastwood Avenue it was built for the Lubliner & Trinz chain.
 At the time it opened, it was said to have 3,000 seats, with 2,500 on the main floor.
-It was the largest movie theater in the area until seven years later, when the nearby Uptown Theatre opened.
+It was the largest movie theatre in the area until seven years later, when the nearby Uptown Theatre opened.

 Within a few years, the operation of the Pantheon Theatre was taken over by Essaness until, like so many other theatres in Chicago, it was added to the always-expanding Balaban and Katz chain.